FFTAI/fftai.github.io/docs/concepts/about_rocs.md

   * The uppermost layer is versatile and dynamic, incorporating advanced functionalities such as graphical programming, cluster control, avatar control, and embodied intelligence.
   * This layer enables higher-level tasks, including human-robot interaction, decision-making, and intelligent behaviors.

 RoCS is a versatile tool in various robotic applications.
-For more details, see the [Quick Start](https://chat.openai.com/c/quick_start/overview.md) guide.
+For more details, see the [Quick Start](quick_start/overview.md).